ensody/samba/README.md

 EOF
 ```

-Note that the first service sets up TimeMachine discovery.
+Note that the first service sets up Time Machine discovery.
 If you don't use macOS you can optionally remove it, but it shouldn't hurt either.

 ## Example